RuhollahTaghizadeh/RuhollahTaghizadeh.github.io/content/talks/2015-03-wheat/index.md

   icon_pack: fa
   name: DOI
   url: https://www.tandfonline.com/doi/abs/10.1080/03650340.2014.943198
+summary: Drought is a problem of the expanding universe which seriously influences crop production and quality.
+The present study aimed to determine the effects of drought and rewatering on activities of antioxidant enzymes, chlorophyll, proline, and relative water contents.
-title: Effects of Drought Stress on Antioxidant Systems of Maize
+title: Drought Stress on Antioxidant Systems of Maize
 authors:
   - admin
 ---